bigskysoftware/htmx/www/content/events.md

 ### Event - `htmx:afterRequest` {#htmx:afterRequest}

-This event is triggered after an AJAX request has finished either in the case of a successful request (although one that may have returned a remote error code such as a `404`) or in a network error situation.
+This event is triggered after an AJAX request has finished — either in the case of a completed request (regardless of the HTTP status code such as 200 or 400) or in a network error situation.
 This event can be paired with [`htmx:beforeRequest`](#htmx:beforeRequest) to wrap behavior around a request cycle.

 ##### Details